OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/surrogates/kriging.rst

 computes the mean of the predicted value.
 KrigingSurrogate also has an option "eval_rmse", which can be set to True to also compute the RMSE (root mean squared error).

-Here is a simple example where a Kriging model is used to approximate the output a sinusoidal component.
+Here is a simple example where a Kriging model is used to approximate the output of a sinusoidal component.

 .. embed-code::
     openmdao.components.tests.test_meta_model_unstructured_comp.MetaModelUnstructuredSurrogatesFeatureTestCase.test_kriging